AlexanderEllis/blog/content/posts/break-envoy.md

 even though I was doing nothing related to logging.

-Unfortunately for Envoy's CI, with hilariously bad timing, around 6 hours before my multi-month PR was merged, a different PR had added a new test with the `log`.
+Unfortunately for Envoy's CI, with hilariously bad timing, around 6 hours before my multi-month PR was merged, a different PR had added a new test with the `log` field in a YAML string that it parsed.
 I hadn't pulled that commit into my branch, and when my PR was merged, this new test immediately started throwing exceptions when it was being run, as this `log` field no longer existed with the new version of the library.

 Luckily, this meant that it was only
 [a quick one line forward fix](https://github.com/envoyproxy/envoy/pull/21842/files)